apache/druid/docs/ingestion/native-batch.md

 PartitionsSpec is used to describe the secondary partitioning method.
 You should use different partitionsSpec depending on the [rollup mode](../ingestion/index.md#rollup) you want.
-For perfect rollup, you should use either `hashed` (partitioning based on the hash of dimensions in each row) or `single_dim` (based on ranges of a single dimension.
+For perfect rollup, you should use either `hashed` (partitioning based on the hash of dimensions in each row) or `single_dim` (based on ranges of a single dimension).
 For best-effort rollup, you should use `dynamic`.

-For perfect rollup, `hashed` partitioning is recommended in most cases, as it will improve indexing performance and create more uniformly sized data segments relative to single-dimension partitioning.
+The three `partitionsSpec` types have different pros and cons:
+- `dynamic`: Fastest ingestion speed.
+Guarantees a well-balanced distribution in segment size.
+Only best-effort rollup.
+- `hashed`: Moderate ingestion speed.
+Creates a well-balanced distribution in segment size.
+Allows perfect rollup.
+- `single_dim`: Slowest ingestion speed.
+Segment sizes may be skewed depending on the partition key, but the broker can use the partition information to efficiently prune segments early to speed up queries.
+Allows perfect rollup.

 #### Hash-based partitioning